danieldev-gh/ChromeControl/readme.md

 ## 📋 Todo List

 ### General
-- [ ] make an injector to force install the extension/payload
+- [x] make an injector to force install the extension/payload
-- [ ] make a payload builder which builds the extension for a target url and config
+- [x] make a payload builder which builds the extension for a target url and config
 - [ ] make a setup script
 - [ ] add use instructions
 - [ ] add setup instructions
+- [ ] add more actions (ddos, redirect, etc)
+- [ ] add more options to the payload builder
+- [ ] figure out a way to do the proxying

 ### Server
 [To be populated]